ChristophP/react-model-view-update/README.md

 - **init**: A function that return the initial state
 - **update**: A function that gets messages, the current state and computes and returns a new state (reducer).
 Runs whenever events happen.
 - **view**: A function model, the current state and computes and returns a new state (reducer).
 Runs whenever the state changes.
 - **subscriptions**: A function that sets up event listeners to events external to the application like timers, sockets, or clicks on the document and dispatches new messages.
+Runs whenever the state changes.

 ## Example usage